Annual house price growth ‘not far off average UK earnings’

 The report said the impact of the pandemic on buyer demand can be seen when looking at different property types – with homes offering more space commanding bigger premiums.

-The average price of a detached property meanwhile has leapt by 21.3% or £77,717 over the same period.
+The average price of a detached property meanwhile has leapt by 21.3 per cent or £77,717 over the same period.

-Average house prices in the South West were up by 14.6% annually in March – the region’s highest rate of annual increase since September 2004.
+Average house prices in the southwest were up by 14.6 per cent annually in March – the region’s highest rate of annual increase since September 2004.
 The average house price there was £298,162, marking a record for the region.

-While this is the first time since January 2021 that Wales has not recorded the UK’s highest annual growth, house price inflation there remains extremely strong, at 14.1%.
+While this is the first time since January 2021 that Wales has not recorded the UK’s highest annual growth, house price inflation there remains extremely strong, at 14.1 per cent.

 The average house price is £211,942 which is yet another all-time high for Wales, Halifax said.

-House prices in Scotland also reached a new record average high of £194,621 although the rate of annual growth continued to slow, falling to 8.2% from 9.3% the previous month.
+House prices in Scotland also reached a new record average high of £194,621 although the rate of annual growth continued to slow, falling to 8.2 per cent from 9.3 per cent the previous month.

 Tom Bill, head of UK residential research at estate agent Knight Frank, said: “We are presumably witnessing the current peak of UK house price growth.